josephearl/website/src/content/blog/management-dont-forget-to-brush-your-teeth.md

     "continuous-improvement",
     "sustainable-development",
   ]
-description: "Or ― how does a piece of software becomes legacy?"
+description: "Or ― how does a piece of software become legacy?"
 title: "Don't forget to brush your teeth"
 pubDate: "2023-05-26T15:46:39Z"
 image: